 While you write, edit, design or preview various pages of your site, Google considers each and every of those activity as genuine as it comes from a typical real user.
 But in reality, it’s actually you who’s playing around with the site.
 Thereby you unknowingly alter the accuracy of your website’s analytic report.

-#1 Exclude your IP from the Google Analytics
+– Exclude Your IP From The Google Analytics

 Google Analytics has its own in-built option where you can exclude your internet IP address from being tracked.
-So that Google don’t include your website activity records into the analytics report.
+So that Google doesn’t include your website activity records into the analytics report.

-But this approach does not work if your internet service provider (ISP) don’t assign you with a static IP address.
-Unfortunately nowadays almost 90% of all ISPs assign dynamic IP address to it’s users.
+But this approach does not work if your internet service provider (ISP) doesn’t assign you a static IP address.
+Unfortunately nowadays almost 90% of all ISPs assign dynamic IP addresses to it’s users.
 Because it’s more cost effective, both for you and the internet service provider.
 Now the question arises;

 Well, if you did not request your internet service provider for a static IP address, they probably assigned you with a dynamic IP address.
 Dynamic IP addresses can be changed at any time.
 Some ISPs change their assigned IP address every day and some every week or month.
 Simply put, you don’t know when you’ll be on a new IP address.